Kraft process: Recovery process

 This reaction is similar to thermochemical sulfate reduction in geochemistry.

 The molten salts ("smelt") from the recovery boiler are dissolved in a process water known as "weak wash".
-This process water, also known as "weak white liquor" is composed of all liquors used to wash lime mud and green liquor precipitates.
-The resulting solution of sodium carbonate and sodium sulfide is known as "green liquor".
-The green liquor's eponymous green colour arises from the presence of colloidal iron sulfide.
-This liquid is then mixed with calcium oxide, which becomes calcium hydroxide in solution, to regenerate the white liquor used in the pulping process through an equilibrium reaction (Na_{2}S is shown since it is part of the green liquor, but does not participate in the reaction):
+This process water, also known as "weak white liquor", is composed of all liquors used to wash lime mud and green liquor precipitates.
+The resulting solution of sodium carbonate and sodium sulfide is known as "green liquor", owing its eponymous green colour to the presence of colloidal iron sulfide.
+This liquid is then mixed with calcium oxide, which becomes calcium hydroxide in solution, to regenerate the white liquor used in the pulping process through an equilibrium reaction; Na_{2}S is shown, since it is part of the green liquor (but does not participate in the reaction):